david35mm/.files/README.md

 ## How to Install This Repository?

 I have an automated script that clones this repo and applies some other changes to the system.
 Unfortunately most of it only works for Fedora (just the software installation scripts, some other options are *kind of* distro agnostic), some of the changes include a better DNF config and aliases, the automatic installation of some window managers and the software selection I use... among other things.
-If you want to run the script in your system Ctrl+C and Ctrl+Shift+V on your terminal this command:
+If you want to run the script in your system <kbd>Ctrl+C</kbd> and <kbd>Ctrl+Shift+V</kbd> on your terminal this command:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/david35mm/.files/main/DavidsFedoraTool.sh | sh